Fancyflame/irisia-gui/README.md

 <https://fancyflame.github.io/irisia-gui/>

 ## 📊 Progress
+This project was suspended until about June 20th, because I need to prepare for the final exam in my college.
+--2023/6/5

 The progress is now at *cache model*.
 Designing this part is time consuming, because cache model is closely related to the animation system and the way elements rendering.
 --2023/5/25